HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 - Identifier **SHALL** be capable of a validation process.
 (To do: add details about the meaning of this.
 For example, if user profile data may be used validate the identity of an authenticated user)

 - A documented identity proofing process at a minimum **SHALL** establish that a unique individual is represented by each Identifier and includes a declaration of identity assertion (such that it is fraudulent to claim a false identity).
+To do: clarify language regarding Digital Identifier being 1:1 with unique person on assigner's system; how to handle name changes in this case.

 - Identifier **SHALL** be unique for all time within the assigner’s system.